ThiagoRazor/ThiagoRazor/README.md

 </div>

-- 🔭 I’m currently working as a front-end developer
+- 🔭 I’m currently a front-end developer
 - 🌱 I’m currently learning ReactJS
 - ⚡ Fun fact: I'm also a guitarrist player and a forklift operator 🤣